-At Elmhurst, we recognise that writing is an essential life skill to be enjoyed and used as a way to express ourselves and communicate with the world around us.
-We aim to unlock our pupils' writing potential through engaging lessons and high quality texts.
+At Elmhurst, we recognise that writing is an essential life skill to be enjoyed and used to express ourselves and communicate with the world around us.
+We aim to unlock our pupils' writing potential through engaging lessons and high quality, age-appropriate model texts.

-Through exploring, imitating and innovating engaging, age-appropriate texts using the Talk for Writing process we provide our pupils with the tools they need to become creative authors with a continuously developing knowledge and a love of reading and writing.
+Through imitating, innovating and independent application using the Talk for Writing process we provide our pupils with the tools they need to become creative authors.
+Continuously developing their writing knowledge and instilling a love of reading and writing.

 We aim to prepare children to be successful communicators and writers so they can achieve their aspirations throughout their education and beyond.

 At Elmhurst School we teach writing through the Talk for Writing approach.
-Talk for Writing is powerful because it enables children to imitate the language they need for a particular topic orally before reading and analysing it and then writing their own version.
+Talk for Writing is powerful because it enables children to imitate the language they need orally before reading, analysing, innovating and then writing independently.

 ‘Talk for Writing’ was developed by the author Pie Corbett.
-It is a fun, creative yet also rigorous approach to develop writers.
+It is a fun, creative, yet rigorous approach to develop writers.

-There are 3 key stages to the Talk for Writing approach:
+There are 3 stages to the Talk for Writing approach: